bahodge/tomb-of-annihilation/sessions/Session 47.md

 [[Merrick]] smashes the bottle that [[Keshma Al Wazir]] resided in.
 We try to use our wish.
 We wish for a long rest.

-We tell [[Keshma Al Wazir]] she can reside in the vinegar of the alchemy jug.
+We tell [[Keshma Al Wazir]] she can reside in the vinegar of the alchemy jug. [[Munch]] reads the scary book and the final trial is completed.
+We go back up stairs realizing that we can't find the last skeleton head needed to open the door.

+## Level 5

+[[Merrick]] pulls a lever in the control room and the room starts flooding with slime.